 As you can see, you face numerous unwanted and unnecessary consequences if you don’t pay child support in Oklahoma.
 If you simply cannot make your child support payments, you should go to court as soon as possible and request a modification or consult with an attorney who can advise you on other options to deal with your circumstances.

-Free Consultation:
+Initial Consultation:

 Tulsa Oklahoma Child Support Attorney

 To find out more about child support in Tulsa Oklahoma, contact the Tulsa child support attorney at Divorce Law Office of Tulsa: 918-924-5526.
-We offer free, no obligation consultations.
+We offer low-cost, no obligation consultations.
 If you prefer you may send your question using the “Ask the Lawyer” form on the right side of this page.